ViscoReg: Neural Signed Distance Functions via Viscosity Solutions: Introduction

 \section{Introduction}

-Implicit neural representations (INR) have been used to encode continuous signals, such as images, sounds, 3D surfaces, or scenes \cite{mildenhall2021nerf,park2019deepsdf,mescheder2019occupancy}.
+Implicit neural representations (INRs) encode continuous signals, such as images, sounds, 3D surfaces, or scenes \citep{mildenhall2021nerf,park2019deepsdf,mescheder2019occupancy}.
 Neural networks mapping input coordinates to signal values give compact, high-resolution, representations of the underlying signal.
-Neural Signed Distance Functions (SDFs) \cite{park2019deepsdf} extend this approach to 3D scene reconstruction by learning a function that maps spatial coordinates to their signed distance from the surface manifold comprising the scene.
-The surface is implicitly represented as the zero level set of the SDF.
-The input to the neural network model consists of point cloud data or images representing the projection of the scene.
-Training is supervised by constraining the signed distance to be zero on the surface and possibly using auxiliary information on surface normals.
-In the absence of normal information, earlier methods suffer from a severe degradation in reconstruction quality.
-While normals may be computed by processing the input data using specialized algorithms, this is expensive and typically yields noisy estimates.
+Neural Signed Distance Functions (SDFs) \citep{park2019deepsdf} extend this approach to 3D scene reconstruction.
+The model learns a function that maps spatial coordinates to their signed distance from a surface manifold, implicitly defining the surface as the zero level set of the function.
+It is trained on input point cloud data by constraining the signed distance to be zero on the surface, and optionally using surface normal information.
+In the absence of normal information, previous methods suffer from a severe degradation in reconstruction quality.
+While normals may be precomputed from the input data, this is expensive and typically yields noisy estimates.

-Several regularizations have been proposed to improve reconstruction quality.
-In the absence of the normal term, constraining the SDF to be zero on the surface manifold, could cause the network to degenerate to the trivial zero function.
-The widely used \emph{Eikonal loss} ensures that the neural network learns a valid SDF by enforcing that it satisfies the Eikonal partial differential equation (PDE) \cite{gropp2020implicit}:
+Without normal information, simply constraining the network to be zero on the surface could lead it to degenerate to the trivial zero function during optimization.
+A widely used regularizer is the \emph{Eikonal loss}, which ensures that the network learns a valid SDF by enforcing the Eikonal partial differential equation (PDE) \citep{gropp2020implicit}:

-Here, $\Omega$ is an open connected bounded domain, and $\partial \Omega$, the sufficiently regular boundary surface we aim to reconstruct.
-However, simply enforcing the Eikonal loss without normal information does not lead to good reconstruction \cite{ben2022digs}.
-Moreover, instabilities arising during training when using the Eikonal loss can lead the network to converge to unsatisfactory local minima with large errors as recent studies have demonstrated, both theoretically and empirically \cite{yang2023steik}.
-These instabilities can be understood through analysis of the gradient flow differential equation arising in the continuum limit of the gradient descent formulation.
-Other regularizations that have been proposed either lack physical rigor (such as constraining the Eikonal to be harmonic \cite{ben2022digs}), require normals \cite{atzmon2020sald}, or overfits noise in the input \cite{yang2023steik}.